cbusch-pivotal/cf-usage-report/README.md

 ## Service Installation
 ### Build
 There is no need to build the go project prior to pushing to Cloud Foundry.
-The go_buildpack will build the go executable as a Linux executable with all needed dependencies.

-`GOOS=linux GOARCH=amd64 go build`
+The go_buildpack will build the go executable as a Linux executable with all needed dependencies, i.e. `GOOS=linux GOARCH=amd64 go build`

 ### Push
 Push the executable to PCF with the following command while logged into PCF as a system administrator capable of adding applications to the system org, apptio space.